danloe/Better-Bot/README.md

 ### Deploy guild slash commands

-Guild slash commands are only available in the guild deployed to.
-Send a message in a guild text channel.
+Guild slash commands are only available in the guild where they were deployed.
+Send the messages in a guild text channel.

-Deploy slash commands:
+Deploy slash commands to guild:
 ```
 >deploy
 ```
-Delete slash commands:
+Delete slash commands from guild:
 ```
 >clearcommands
 ```